eguneys/coursera-notes/constitution/amendments.md

 Speech is anything that could in any way convey an idea or emotion.
 The Supreme Court said students do have a free speech rights unless school officials have a reasonable fear of disruption.

+## The Fourth Amendment

+Protects individuals from unlawful searches and seizures.

+The exclusionary rule, says evidence obtained in an illegal search can't be used in a criminal prosecution.
+However you aren't protected if you give information to a third party, and the police then get that information from them.
+Technology has made it difficult to protect information from the government.